 If you continue clockwise around Garden Gate following the path towards the higher numbered booths, you’ll pass one of the Bier Fest photo ops and come out near three more cabins, the first of which is Bavarian Hut featuring soft pretzel sticks and several brews.

 We haven’t sampled the pretzel sticks this season yet, but the menu item looks very similar to what they’ve offered at Bier Fest in the past.
-This image is from the first year of the event:
+Two warm soft pretzel sticks with a cup of warm beer cheese.

 #10 Sam Adams Bites